Sir Thomas Grove, 1st Baronet: Career

 At the 1885 general election Grove was elected MP for Wilton.
 When the Liberal Party split in 1886 over Irish Home Rule, he joined the breakaway Liberal Unionist Party which opposed Home Rule.
 He was re-elected unopposed at the 1886 general election, but at the 1892 general election he lost his seat to the Conservative Party candidate, Viscount Folkestone.

 Grove was elected unopposed to Wiltshire County Council in 1889.

-Grove died at the age of 73.
-He was succeeded in the baronetcy by his son Walter.
+Personal life

 Grove married Katherine Grace O'Grady, daughter of the Hon.
 Waller O'Grady, Q.C, on 16 January 1847.

-After her death on 8 June 1879, he married Frances Hinton Barnewall, daughter of Henry Northcote and widow of the Hon.
+After her death on 8 June 1879, he married Frances Hinton (née Northcote) Barnewall, daughter of Henry Northcote and widow of the Hon.
 Frederick Barnewall.

+Grove died at the age of 73.
+He was succeeded in the baronetcy by his son Walter.